 LENGTH OF WARRANTY WHIRLPOOL WILL PAY FOR FULL ONE-YEAR WARRANTY From Date of Purchase FSP® replacement parts and repair labor to correct defects in materials or workmanship.
-Service must be provided by an authorized WhirlpoolTM service company.
+Service must be provided by an authorized Whirlpool SM service company.
 LIMITED FIVE-YEAR WARRANTY From Date of Purchase FSP replacement parts for electronic control system if defective in materials or workmanship.
 (Electronic models only.)
 FULL FIVE-YEAR WARRANTY From Date of Purchase FSP replacement parts and repair labor to correct defects in materials or workmanship in the sealed refrigeration system.
-These parts are: 1.
-Compressor 2.
-Evaporator 3.
-Condenser 4.
-Drier 5.
-Connecting tubing Service must be provided by an authorized WhirlpoolTM service company.

-WHIRLPOOL WILL NOT PAY FOR

-- A. Service calls to: - 1.
-Correct the installation of the refrigerator. - 2.
-Instruct you how to use the refrigerator. - 3.
-Replace house fuses or correct house wiring or plumbing. - 4.
-Replace light bulbs. - B. Repairs when refrigerator is used in other than normal, single-family household use. - C. Pick up and delivery.
-This product is designed to be repaired in the home. - D. Damage to refrigerator caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool. - E. Any labor costs during limited warranty. - F. Any food loss due to product failure.
+These parts are: Compressor Evaporator Condenser Drier Connecting tubing Service must be provided by an authorized WhirlpoolSM service company.
+WHIRLPOOL WILL NOT PAY FO R C. Pick up and delivery.
+This produc frigerator. ct house wiring or plumbing. d in other than normal, single-family household use. ct is designed to be repaired in the home. by accident, misuse, fire, flood, acts of God or use of E. Any labor costs during limited w F. Any food loss due to product fail - sed by unauthorized modifications made to the appliance.

 WHIRLPOOL CORPORATION SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
-Some states do not allow the exclusion or limitation of incidental or consequential damages so this limitation or exclusion may not apply to you.
+Some states do not allow the exclusion of incidental or consequential damages so this limitation or exclusion may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

 Outside the United States, a different warranty may apply.
-For details, please contact your franchised Whirlpool distributor or military exchange.
+For details, please contact your authorized Whirlpool distributor or military exchange.

 If you need service, first see the "Service and Assistance" section of this book.
-After checking "Service and Assistance," additional help can be found by calling our COOL-LINE® service assistance telephone number, 1-800-253-1301, from anywhere in the U.S.
+After checking "Service and Assistance," additional help can be found by calling our Consumer Assistance Center telephone number, 1-800-253-1301, from anywhere in the U.S.